squared-studio/SkillVerse/RTL_design_verification/chapter_00003.md

-# Chapter 3: Basics of Verification in SystemVerilog
+# Basics of Verification in SystemVerilog

 ## SystemVerilog Constructs for Verification
 SystemVerilog provides various constructs specifically designed for verification, including classes, randomization, and assertions.